paul-hammant/tbd/content/vcs-choices/index.md

 one-stop shop for the whole enterprise's needs for application lifecycle management.
 More recently with TFS, Microsoft encouraged a use of Git within it, rather than then proprietary VCS they initially developed.

-TFS is perfectly compatible with a Trunk Based Development usage.
+TFS is perfectly compatible with a Trunk-Based Development usage.

 Note: Microsoft are doating back to the Git community with a Git Virtual File System, which allows some monorepo usage for Git{{< ext url="https://github.com/Microsoft/GVFS" >}}.